WestDRI/wgpages/content/julia/julia-05-distributed1.md

 >     return x*x*x
 > end
 > ```
-> does not seem to work.
+> does not seem to have any effect.

 > ### Exercise "Distributed.2"
 > Now run the same function on all workers, but not on the control process. **Hint**: use `workers()` to cycle through